eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

-# Packaging Tutorial
+# Application Packaging Tutorial

-This tutorial provides an end to end description of configuring and maintaining a uenv recipe and deployment for a representative HPC application.

-1. Gathering requirements
-2. Writing the recipe
-3. Testing
-4. Configuring the deployment
-5. CI/CD

-## Use Case

-For this tutorial we will [Arbor](https://arbor-sim.org/) is scientific software for neuroscience simulation, that supports
+[Arbor](https://arbor-sim.org/) is scientific software for neuroscience simulation, with features including:

 * A C++ library with a Python interface
+* Distributed exexcution through MPI
 * Multicore simulation
 * Support for both NVIDIA and AMD GPUs

-* Distributed exexcution through MPI
+Users of Arbor fall into two camps: those who want to use a version installed on the system, and those who need to build their own copy.

+This tutorial walks through configuring and maintaining a uenv recipe and deployment for a Arbor that supports the different users, which should cover most of the aspects of deploying your own uenv.

 ## Requirements

 Before starting, we gather requirements for the use cases of the uenv on the system, in order to understand:

-* which packages the uenv will provide
+* which packages the uenv will provide;
-* which interfaces the uenv will provide to those packages
+* which interfaces the uenv will provide to those packages.

 ### Supported workflows